This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 If all the names of the promoter are to be changed, the applicant needs to submit a new Form 13A together with new fees, and state the reason for this re-application.

 The applicant has to attach a consent letter by from the holding company for the purpose of incorporating a subsidiary company.
-Approval of name is still subject to the similarity of the existing companies.
+Approval of the name is still subject to the similarity of the existing companies.

 Yes, an approved name can be transferred to another party by re-filling Form 13A together with the fees and the consent letter from the previous applicant.